 The agreements on how the bodies operate and how social dialogue will be organised and conducted are conducive to fluid, quality dialogue and contribute to the economic performance of the company.
-The agreements establishing the Economic and Social Committees are intended to implement the organisational reform of the company's social and economic dialogue.

 MOBILISING FOR POSITIVE CHANGES IN SOCIETY

 The Foundation has an annual budget of €7m for its activities.